dpretet/axi-crossbar/doc/architecture.md

 to 0 the input signals of an interface, and leave unconnected the outputs.

-### Ordering rules on Issuing
+### Ordering rules

-The core supports outstanding requests, and so manages traffic queues for each master.
+The core supports outstanding requests, and so manages traffic queues per master, this traffic can be:
+- in-order if a set of transactions use the same ID
+- out-of-order if a set of transactions use different IDs

-The core doesn't support ID reodering to enhance quality-of-service and so the user can be sure the read or write requests will be issued to the master interface(s) in the same order than received on a slave interface.
+The core doesn't manipulate IDs to enhance the quality-of-service or perform any optimization, so the user can be sure the read or write requests will be issued to the master interface(s) in the same order than received on a slave interface.

-The core doesn't support read/write completion reodering, so a master issuing with the same ID some requests to different slaves can't be sure the completions will follow the original order if the slaves don't have the same pace to complete a request.
-This concern will be addressed in a future release.
-Today, a user needs to use different IDs to identify the completions' source and so the slave responding.
+The core will transmit the completion in any order, depending of the slaves response time.
+However, the core ensures a stream of transactions using the same ID will be completed in-order as stated by AMBA AXI4 protocol, even if targeting different slaves completing transactions at different paces.

+Masters traffic queues are totally uncorrelated into the core, stored in different pieces of logic without any link.

-Read and write traffics are totally uncorrelated, no ordering can be garanteed between the read / write channels.
+Read and write traffics are totally uncorrelated, no ordering can be garanteed between the read and write channels.

 The ordering rules mentioned above apply for device or memory regions.